| | |

 Try out the aforementioned technique using the worksheet that follows.

-Using Different Types of Visual Elements to Compare Fractions with Same Numerator
+Using Different Types of Visual Elements to Compare Fractions with the Same Numerator

 In this portion, I will use different types of visual elements to compare fractions.
 We can use squares, rectangles, circles, and triangles to represent fractions.
 Let’s see an example of visual elements to compare fractions.